slawekzachcial/aws-athena-saml/README.md

 The file defines 2 almost identical service providers:
 * `urn:amazon:webservices` - used when accessing AWS console.
-* `urn:amazon:webservices:jdbc` - usere when connecting via JDBC.
+* `urn:amazon:webservices:jdbc` - used when connecting via JDBC.

 The only difference is the `Location` defined in `AssertionConsumerService` which for JDBC connection is `http://localhost:7890/athena`.
 We will explain